GoogleChrome/developer.chrome.com/site/en/blog/wasm-debugging-2020/index.md

 ---
-title: 'Debugging WebAssembly with modern tools'
+title: "Debugging WebAssembly with modern tools"
 description: >
   Step-by-step overview of the new debugging experience for WebAssembly in Chrome DevTools.
-layout: 'layouts/blog-post.njk'
+layout: "layouts/blog-post.njk"
 authors:
   - ingvarstepanyan
 date: 2020-12-10